 Notes

-- All ingredients must be cold – I cannot emphasize enough that all nice cream recipes, not just this one, will melt quicker than regular dairy-free ice creams.
+- All ingredients must be cold – I cannot emphasize enough that all nice cream recipes, not just this, will melt quicker than regular dairy-free ice creams.
 You must ensure the caramel is as cold as possible and the bananas are frozen.
 You also need to work quickly to enjoy it before it melts.

-- It is a super dark vegan caramel sauce – Coconut sugar is dark sugar.
+- It is a super dark caramel sauce – Coconut sugar is dark sugar.
 Therefore, the sauce will be quite dark as well.
 Don’t worry, it doesn’t mean burnt.
 It means that the sauce has a rich, intense caramel aroma.

 Leave a comment